 In the Field

-- Organize and facilitate CHC regional workshops
+- Organize and facilitate CHC regional workshops with THC staff

 - Speak at partner conferences/events about how best to with CHCs